SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/02-Handling-DOM-Events.md

 To catch an event on the **capturing phase**, we need to set the handler capture option to **true**.

-During this phase, only the capturers found on the path from the window to the event target parent are called.
+During this phase, only the capturers found on the path from the Window to the event target parent are called.

-If this parameter is omitted, its default value is **false** and the listener is not a **capturer**.
+If this parameter is omitted, its default value is **false**, and the listener is not a **capturer**.

 ```js
 el.addEventListener('click', listener, true);
 ```

-When an event happens on an element, it first runs the handlers on it, then on its parent, then all the way up on other ancestors.
+When an event happens on an element, it first runs the handlers on it, then on its parent, and then all the way up on other ancestors.
 This is the **bubbling phase**.

-In this example the handler is assigned to the `<div>` element, but also runs if you click on any nested tag like `<em>` or `<code>`.
+In this example, the handler is assigned to the `<div>` element, but it also runs if we click on any nested tag like  `<em>` or `<code>`.

 ```html
 <div onclick="alert('The handler!')">